IDAES/idaes-pse/docs/logging.rst

 ---------------

 There are four main roots of IDAES loggers (``idaes``, ``idaes.model``, ``idaes.init``, ``idaes.solve``).
-All these loggers are standard Python loggers, and can be used as such.
-The main differences between using the IDAES logging functions to get the loggers and plain Python methods, is that the IDAES functions make it a little easier to get loggers that fit into IDAES's standard logging hierarchy, and the IDAES loggers have a few additional named logging levels, which allow for a bit finer control over information output.
+All of these loggers are standard Python loggers, and can be used as such.
+The main differences between using the IDAES logging functions to get the loggers and plain Python methods are that the IDAES functions make it a little easier to get loggers that fit into IDAES's standard logging hierarchy, and the IDAES loggers have a few additional named logging levels, which allow for finer control over the information displayed.
 Logging levels are described in detail later.

 A tag can also be specified and used to filter logging records.
 By default the tag is None and log records won't be filtered.
-Valid tags are in the set {None, "framework", "model", "flowsheet", "unit", "control_volume", "properties", "reactions"}.
+Valid tags are in the set ``{None, "framework", "model", "flowsheet", "unit", "control_volume", "properties", "reactions"}``.
 Users may add to the set of valid names.
-To see how to control which logging modules are logged, see section "Tags" below.
+To see how to control which logging tags are logged, see section "Tags" below.
 To avoid filtering out import warning and error messages, records logged at the WARNING level and above are not filtered out regardless of tag.